 Week 11: Qualitative methods in psychological research: Data organization; Data analysis.

-Week 13: Mixed methods in psychological research.
-Mini-quiz 3 (individual assignment).
+Week 12: Mixed methods in psychological research.
+Mini-quiz 3.

-Week 14: Collaborative work for the development of research project II, with tutorial supervision.
+Week 13: Collaborative work for the development of the research project, with tutorial supervision.

 Demonstration of the syllabus coherence with the curricular unit's objectives

 In order to provide students with the opportunity for the development of competencies to select and use different psychological research methods, the programmatic contents include a diversity of quantitative, qualitative, and mixed-methods.
 In order to allow students to relate different methods to different research questions and know how to select these methods in accordance with the questions, the programmatic contents include the analysis and critical reflection about the psychological research report (aims, contents and style).
 Finally, in order to develop research planning skills, as well as of interpretation, critical analysis and/or the description of a methods section, the programmatic contents include the analysis of the style and content of reports, as well as of different options in goals, sampling, variables, data collection procedures, and data analysis.